vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FeaturedImagePipeline.md

 ## Storing level2.json data

-- A club's Level 2 file is available online at GitHub.
+- A club's `level2.json` file is available online at GitHub.
   - The list of clubs with Level 2 files are currently hardcoded in the respective `app.swift` files.
 Example:
   ```
   _ = FotogroepOirschotMembersProvider(